-MATH 121 Section S10N03 Calculus I Jan - Apr 2010
+MATH 121 Section M10N01 Calculus I May - Jun 2010

-Time & Location: Mon & Tue 2:30-4:00 in Bldg 370 Rm 111, Fri 2:30-3:30 in Bldg 360 Rm 323 Instructor: Glen Pugh glen.pugh@viu.ca (This is by far the best way to reach me!)
+Time & Location: Mon-Thu 1:00-3:00 in Bldg 360 Rm 324

+Instructor: Glen Pugh glen.pugh@viu.ca (This is by far the best way to reach me!)
 Bldg 359 Rm 201 (250)753-3245 ext.
+2752 webpage: http://web.viu.ca/pughg/Summer2010/math121M10N01

-2752 Office Hours: Mon 3:45-4:45, Tue 10:00-11:00, Wed 8:30-9:30, Fri 3:30-4:30, or by appointment webpage: http://web.viu.ca/pughg/Spring2010/math121S10N03 This page will be updated weekly with announcements, handouts, homework assignments and test solutions.
+Office Hours: Mon, Tue, Wed & Thu 10:00-12:00, or by appointment

+This page will be updated weekly with announcements, handouts, homework assignments and test solutions.

 Prerequisite: Min.
 "B" in Principles of Math 12 or MATH 152 or equivalent.

-Text: Single Variable Essential Calculus: Early Transcendentals by James Stewart, or Essential Calculus: Early Transcendentals by James Stewart Either of these books will do for this course.
+Text:Single Variable Essential Calculus: Early Transcendentals by James Stewart, or Essential Calculus: Early Transcendentals by James Stewart

+Either of these books will do for this course.
 If you plan on taking Math 110 or 200 later you will need the second (longer) book.
 A copy of the text is on reserve at the library.

 Course Outline: This course covers the basic theory and application of Differential Calculus which, along with Integral Calculus, provides the foundation necessary for solving advanced problems in engineering and the physical sciences.
-Topics covered and corresponding sections from the text are Functions and Limits: 1.1-1.6 Derivatives: 2.1-2.8 Inverse Functions: 3.1-3.4 Applications of Differentiation: 4.1-4.7 Homework: Weekly homework assignments from the textbook will be posted on the course website.
+Topics covered and corresponding sections from the text are

+Functions and Limits: 1.1-1.6 Derivatives: 2.1-2.8 Inverse Functions: 3.1-3.4 Applications of Differentiation: 4.1-4.7

+Homework: Weekly homework assignments from the textbook will be posted on the course website.

 Doing practice problems is essential for learning mathematics and it is crucial that you complete and understand all assigned homework.
 In addition to the assigned problems, you should also attempt additional problems from the text to reinforce your understanding.

 It is important that you are able to solve problems on your own; however, you are also encouraged to work together on the problem sets.
 Explaining your solutions to others and discussing problem solving strategies contributes enormously to your understanding.
 You may of course also see me for help with homework problems.

 Homework will not be collected for grading, though you will be tested on the homework material.
 Answers to odd-numbered problems are in the back of the text.

-Quizzes: Short in-class quizzes will be given the following Tuesdays: Jan 12 & 19; Feb 9 & 16; Mar 9 & 16 .
-Each quiz will have two to four questions and should take about 15 minutes.
+Quizzes: Short in-class quizzes will be given the following Thursdays: May 6 & 20; Jun 3.
+Each quiz will have two to four questions and should take 15 to 20 minutes.
 The purpose of the quizzes is to encourage you to keep up on your homework, and the questions will be very similar to assigned homework questions.
-Quizzes are worth 15% of your final grade.
-Your lowest quiz score will be dropped in the calculation of your average, so you may miss one quiz without penalty.
+Quizzes are worth 15% of your final grade, and your lowest quiz score will be replaced with your final exam score if better.
 No make-up quizzes will be given.

-Tests: There will be three 75 minute class tests given on the following Tuesdays: Jan 26, Mar 2 and Mar 30.
+Tests: There will be three 75 minute class tests given on the following Thursdays: May 13, May 27 and Jun 10.
 Class tests are comprehensive, covering all material since the beginning of the course.
-Each test is worth 15% of your final grade.
+Each test is worth 15% of your final grade, and your lowest test score will be replaced with your final exam score if better.